inovex/elements/doc/contributing/01-high-level-overview.md

 [Storybook](https://github.com/storybooks/storybook) is a development environment for UI components.
 It allows us to browse the inovex elements, view the different states of each component, and interactively develop and test inovex components.

 The Storybook is part of the development process and used to test the components as well as to show the most common use cases.
-We work with it and provide it as our documentation for consuming developers.
+We work with it and provide it as our documentation to developers using our components.